ImmutableVariable/learnityourself/docs/python/04-data-structures/03-tuples.md

 - You're working with a homogeneous collection that might grow or shrink
 - You need to sort or rearrange elements

-Remember, you can always convert between tuples and lists using the `tuple()` and `list()` functions when needed.
+Remember, you can always convert between tuples and lists using the `tuple()` and `list()` functions when needed; however, it's best to choose the right data structure for your use case from the start.

 ## Namedtuples

-The `collections` module provides `namedtuple` for creating tuple-like objects with named fields:
+The `collections` module provides a convenient way to create tuple-like objects with named fields using `namedtuple`.
+This allows you to access elements by name instead of index, making your code more readable.

 ```python
 from collections import namedtuple